FPGA-Research/FABulous_board/software/README.md

 `clock_setup` : A module to set up the PLL chip on the board.
 Requires an additional compatible FTDI adapter.

-`clock_setup` : An Arduino project quickly set up to program boards compatible to the Arduino IDE.

-`clock_setup` : An Arduino project quickly set up to program boards compatible to the Arduino IDE.
+`clock_setup_using_arduino_code/clock_setup` : An Arduino project quickly set up to flash a firmware for configuring the PLL chip to compatible microcontrollers.

 `modules` : Different modules needed for the main script.